Wheaton, Maryland

 Wheaton is a census-designated place in Montgomery County, Maryland, United States, situated north of Washington, D.C., and northwest of downtown Silver Spring.
-Wheaton takes its name from Frank Wheaton (1833–1903), a career officer in the United States Army and volunteer from Rhode Island in the Union Army who rose to the rank of major-general while serving before, during and after the Civil War.
+Wheaton takes its name from Frank Wheaton (1833–1903), a career officer in the United States Army and volunteer from Rhode Island in the Union Army who rose to the rank of major-general while serving before, during, and after the Civil War.

-Wheaton was found to have a population of 52,150 in the 2020 census.
+Wheaton had a population of 52,150 at the 2020 census.
 The United States Postal Service has assigned ZIP code 20902 to Wheaton, but the Wheaton Post Office is a part of the larger Silver Spring area.
 Downtown Wheaton is located around the triangle formed by Veirs Mill Road, University Boulevard, and Georgia Avenue.

 History

-The Three Great Roads
+Three roads

-Wheaton developed from Leesborough (named in 1826), a small business district which grew near the junction of three major roads: The first of these is Brookeville Pike (also known as the Washington-Brookeville Pike and later as the Union Turnpike, now Georgia Avenue) a north/south toll thoroughfare running from Washington, D.C., to Brookeville, and eventually to Baltimore.
+Wheaton developed from Leesborough (named in 1826), a small business district that grew near the junction of three major roads.
+The first of these is Brookeville Pike (also known as the Washington-Brookeville Pike and later as the Union Turnpike, now Georgia Avenue) a north/south toll thoroughfare running from Washington, D.C., to Brookeville and eventually to Baltimore.

-The second road, Veirs Mill Road (named after a grist and sawmill built on Rock Creek by Samuel Clark Veirs in 1838), was one portion of a much longer thoroughfare connecting westwards to Rockville, Maryland, and thence towards the Potomac River and subsequently to Virginia via ferry crossings.
+The second road, Veirs Mill Road (named after a grist and sawmill built on Rock Creek by Samuel Clark Veirs in 1838), was one portion of a much longer thoroughfare running west to Rockville, Maryland, and thence towards the Potomac River and subsequently to Virginia via ferry crossings.
 This was also known as the "City Road" in Rockville, and around the time of the Civil War it was known also as the "New Cut Road."

 The last of these roads was known as Old Bladensburg Road (now University Boulevard) which, as it does in present day, connected Georgetown, Bethesda, Chevy Chase, Kensington, Wheaton, Silver Spring, and Bladensburg.

 Mitchell's Crossroads

-The business district subsequently became known as Mitchell's Crossroads, named after Robert T. Mitchell's tavern, which was located at northeast corner of Union Turnpike (renamed from Brookeville Pike; now Georgia Avenue) and Old Bladensburg Road (now University Boulevard).
+The business district became known as Mitchell's Crossroads, after Robert T. Mitchell's tavern, which sat at the northeast corner of Union Turnpike and Old Bladensburg Road.

-Confederate General Jubal Early's troops marched through the area of their way to invade Washington, D.C.
-Union General Frank Wheaton successfully led a division to defend Washington, D.C., fighting off an invasion by the Confederate troops at the Battle of Fort Stevens in 1864.
-The area also saw them retreat through the area after the failed invasion.
+In 1864, Confederate General Jubal Early led troops through the area on their way to attack Washington, D.C.
+Union General Frank Wheaton and his division beat them back at the Battle of Fort Stevens.

-Mitchell's Tavern was thought to exist since around 1865, and it stood until 1940 when it was destroyed by a fire.
+Mitchell's Tavern was destroyed by a fire in 1940.